An open source diffuser, made of polystyrene with 420 cells. That’s lots of cells :)

 Now we are ready to start building our first diffusers.

-Use the rectangular guide and the hot-knife to make rectangles.
+Use the rectangular guide (dimensions are 60x15cm) and the hot-knife to make rectangles.
 You will need 40 rectangles to make 4 diffusers.

 You can use four nails in the corners of the guide so it won’t move while you cut.